syncfusion-content/flutter-docs/Flutter/range-slider/customization.md

 You can customize the thumb position and shape using the `thumbShape` property in the range slider.

-For that, you must declare the class for thumb customization by extending from SfThumbShape and override the `getPreferredSize` method for declaring thumb size and override `paint` method for custom drawing.
+For that, you must declare the class for thumb customization by extending from SfThumbShape and override `paint` method for custom drawing.

 {% tabs %}
 {% highlight Dart %}